bcgov/wps-active/README.md

   aws <command> <subcommand> help
 ```
 ## Dependencies
+Pip is recommended for installing dependencies.
+If pip is not included in your python installation, you may have to install it by following the instructions here: [Pip installation](https://pip.pypa.io/en/stable/installation/).
 ## Functions

 Below are some examples of functions we've developed to access specific data within NRCAN's S3 bucket: